-2022-23 University of Virginia (UVA) Supplemental Essays – Prompts and Tips
+University of Virginia (UVA) Supplemental Essays 2023-24 Prompts & Advice

 The University of Virginia is one of the handful of flagship public institutions in the United States that attract massive numbers of high-achieving applicants from around the country/globe each and every year.
-In the most recent admissions cycle, almost 51,000 students applied and only 19% were accepted.
+In the most recent admissions cycle, over 56,000 students applied (up 10% from the previous year) and only 16% were accepted.
 While becoming a Cavalier is challenging for a Virginia resident, out-of-staters and international applicants face an even tougher admissions gauntlet.
-You’ll likely need a straight A average (or very close) to get serious consideration at the 2022 version of UVA and an SAT in the 96th percentile (or better) doesn’t hurt either.
+You’ll likely need a straight A average (or very close) to get serious consideration at the 2023 version of UVA and an SAT in the 96th percentile (or better) doesn’t hurt either.
 And that brings us to today’s main topic- the UVA supplemental essays.

 (Want to learn more about How to Get Into the University of Virginia?
 Visit our blog entitled: How to Get Into the University of Virginia: Admissions Data and Strategies for all of the most recent admissions data as well as tips for gaining acceptance.)

-With its two additional essays, UVA’s supplemental section affords applicants the chance to illustrate what makes them uniquely qualified for admission.
-Below are the University of Virginia’s supplemental prompts for the 2022-23 admissions cycle along with our advice for composing winning essays.
+With only one supplemental essay for the majority of applicants (you’ll only need to write more than one if applying to the School of Nursing or the Dance program), UVA’s supplemental section affords applicants the chance to illustrate what makes them uniquely qualified for admission.
+Below are the University of Virginia’s supplemental prompts for the 2023-24 admissions cycle along with our advice for composing winning essays.